fastapi-users/fastapi-users/docs/configuration/authentication/transports/bearer.md

 ## Login

-This method will return a JWT token upon successful login:
+This method will return the in the following form upon successful login:

 !!! success "`200 OK`"
     ```json